sguir/ppgcourse/exercise_BP.md

 be regarded as associated to a given covariable k (delta_ik = 1) or not (delta_ik = 0).
 We can compare both models (association and no-association) through Bayes Factor (BFmc) while dealing with multiple testing issues.

-It is (strongly) recommended to scale each covariate (so that mean = 0 and std = 1 for each covariable).
+It is (strongly) recommended to scale each covariate (so that the mean = 0 and the std = 1 for each covariable).
 The scalecov option allows to perform this step automatically prior to analysis, if needed.

 To run this model with allele data you will need:
 * The number of populations in the analysis (```-npop flag```)
-* The genotype file (hgdp.geno): the genotypes for each SNP and population.
+* The genotype file (hgdp.geno in PPG_BP_2019/input_data/): the genotypes for each SNP and population.
 In rows, the SNPs “sorted if possible”.
 In columns: populations.
 Each population has two columns: one for the reference and the other for the alternative allele counts (```-gfile flag```).
-* The covariates file (covariates): In rows, the covariates.
+* The covariates file (covariates in PPG_BP_2019/input_data/): In rows, the covariates.
 In columns, populations (one column per population).
 The order of the populations should be the same as in the genotype file (```-efile flag```).
 * To specify if you want to scale covariables (```-scalecov flag```)
 * To specify the model you want to run (```-auxmodel flag```)
 * To provide the omega matrix obtained under the CORE model (```-omegafile flag```)